Higher homotopy normalities in topological groups: -map

 \end{thm}

 \begin{proof} For given $\rho'\colon G\wedge H\to H$, define

 Then the condition (1) is equivalent to the one that $\rho\circ f$ is homotopic to $\conj\colon H\to\Map_\ast (H,H)$.
 The latter condition is nothing but the condition (1) in Definition \ref{dfn_(k,l)-normal}.
 The condition (2) is equivalent to the one that the map $(g,h)\mapsto f(\rho(g)(h))$ is homotopic to the map $(g,h)\mapsto gf(h)g^{-1}$.
-The latter condition is equivalent to the first half of the condition (2) in Definition \ref{dfn_(k,l)-normal}.
-The equivalence between the condition (3) and the latter half of the condition (2) in Definition \ref{dfn_(k,l)-normal} follows similarly. \end{proof}
+The latter condition is equivalent to the condition (2) in Definition \ref{dfn_(k,l)-normal}.
+The equivalence between the condition (3) and the condition (3) in Definition \ref{dfn_(k,l)-normal} follows similarly. \end{proof}

-\begin{rem} From this result, a homomorphism $f\colon H\to G$ is an $N_1(1)$-map if and only if $f$ is homotopy normal in the sense of McCarty \cite{MR176471}.
+\begin{rem} From this result a homomorphism $f\colon H\to G$ is an $N_1(1)$-map if and only if $f$ is homotopy normal in the sense of McCarty \cite{MR176471}.
 The condition (2) is exactly the homotopy normality of James \cite{MR233376}. \end{rem}